conoro/hugo.conoroneill.net/content/post/a-rural-irish-schools-app-inventor-pilot-the-story-so-far.md

 If you are not familiar with App Inventor, it is a way of building mobile phone applications for Google Android phones using a simple graphical blocks approach.
 It is highly suited to an educational environment and has seen a lot of uptake since its launch in summer 2010.
 It has recently been taken over by MIT and I expect great things from them in the coming year.

-httpv://www.youtube.com/watch?v=8ADwPLSFeY8
+{{< youtube 8ADwPLSFeY8 >}}

 I am a member of the school's Parent's Association and I pitched the idea of me doing some after-school sessions with maybe 5th and 6th class in the Autumn.
 They loved it and so I contacted the headmistress and the teacher mainly responsible for computers in the school.
 Due to the summer holidays, nothing much happened until September except for me realising that after-school requires a very long Garda approval process whilst during-school doesn't.
 So we switched the focus to that.

 A note on the school itself.
 It is a very successful rural school just outside Bandon, Co Cork with approx 25-30 kids in each year.
 The mix of kids (boys and girls) is everything from farmer's children to those who live in Bandon town itself.
 Socio-economically, it ranges from the very well off to those on social welfare.
 Every class has an interactive white-board and there are 15 laptops available in addition to the teacher's own.
 Most are PCs but there are a couple of Mac Books.
 However, there is no formal teaching of "computers".
 More on this topic later.

-Over the summer I made contact with somerelevantpeople and was delighted to get the loan of 15 HTC Magic phones to use in the pilot.
+Over the summer I made contact with some relevant people and was delighted to get the loan of 15 HTC Magic phones to use in the pilot.
 However do not under-estimatethe amount of time needed to check that 15 phones work ok with App Inventor, have the correct settings turned on and are charged!

 In the new term I met with some of the teachers and the new headmistress and they were very enthused.
 We put together a plan that would see me do a 30-minute session a week with each of 5th and 6th class from October until Christmas.
 The children would work in teams of two with a laptop and phone for each pair.